Which sim racing stage suits you?

 Stage 2 — for those who want more feedback and a better field of view

-RaceLoop Stage 2 is built around the Moza R21 Ultra 21 Nm direct drive, Moza CRP2 hydraulic pedals, and triple screens with three 32" ASUS TUF monitors.
+RaceLoop Stage 2 is built around the Moza R21 Ultra 21 Nm direct drive, Moza mBooster active brake with CRP2 throttle and clutch (mounting plate included) and triple screens with three Samsung Odyssey 32" G5.
 Noticeably more physical feedback.
-From 67,900 kr.
+From 77,900 kr.

 Moza R21 Ultra 21 Nm direct drive